How to go incognito in different browsers?

 A bit more: How to go Incognito

 Notable now is that Firefox’s incognito/private has been relegated to a 2nd-class status.
-The Browser’s “Enhanced Tracking Defense,” a suite of tracker blocking that stalemate all sorts of ad-and-site approaches.
+The Browser’s “Enhanced Tracking Defense,” a suite of tracker blocking that stalemates all sorts of ad-and-site approaches.
 It identifies users and then watching and recording their online conduct.
 While the earliest version of this was obtainable only inside Private Windows uses it.
 The expanded technologies also work within the standard model.

 Improved Tracking Protection enabled it by default within Firefox.
 It does not matter which of its settings Standard, Severe, or Custom selected it as far as private surfing/browsing goes.